home-assistant/home-assistant.io/source/_integrations/media_player.markdown

 ### Device class

-The way media players are displayed in the frontend can be modified in the [customize section](/getting-started/customizing-devices/).
+A device class represents a group of device types.
+The device class controls how the device is shown on the [dashboard](/dashboards/).
+This can be modified in the [customize section](/docs/configuration/customizing-devices/).
+For example, different states may be represented by different icons, colors, or text.

 The following device classes are supported for media players:

 - `tv`: Device is a television type device.
 - `speaker`: Device is a speaker or stereo type device.